-Many think of the popular DJI Phantom and airbone packages from Amazon.com when they read the word.
+Many think of the popular DJI Phantom and airborne packages from Amazon.com when they read the word.
 However, the history of the word is morbidly tied with lethal force used overseas.

 The aircrafts initially referred to as drones, made popular during the War on Terror, have capabilities of steering themselves autonomously, or at least semi-autonomously, like the General Atomics MQ-9 Reaper and MQ-1 Predator.

-These models are more powerful than the rotocopters characterized as “drones” by many American news oulets.
+These models are more powerful than the rotocopters characterized as “drones” by many American news outlets.

 Drones are not widely characterized as such, but they have a notorious reputation for killing many civilians including children.